 Covers all aspects of the Catholic faith and lifestyle, and includes over 380,000 index citations of articles and reviews published in Roman Catholic periodicals, Papal documents, church promulgations, and books about the Catholic faith that are authored by Catholics and/or produced by Catholic publishers.
 Indexing in the online version corresponds to the print version (Main AI 3 .C3)and covers content from over 200 periodicals.
 Coverage in the online database dates back to 1981; coverage in the print volumes began in 1930/1933 under the title Catholic Periodical Index (Main AI 3 .C3).
-These print indexes are now in the Main stacks.
+These print indexes are in the main library Consulting Reference, 1-East.

 Includes indexes and abstracts for articles in books and journals in philosophy and related interdisciplinary fields.
 Use the Index to find the proper wording for descriptors (the subject headings).

 International Philosophical Bibliography, Main, Z 7127 .R42.
 Use this to supplement a search in Philosopher's Index, above.
 A combination, in 1994, of the French Repertoire Bibliographique de la Philosophie, Main, Z 7127 .R42 and a German source.
 Indexes both books and articles in many languages.

 Isis.
 Coverage full-text via JSTOR for 1913-1996 issues.
 A scholarly journal from the History of Science Society publishing scholarly articles, book reviews, and a bibliography on the history of science, medicine, and technology.
 From March, 1993 indexing via ProQuest, with full-text available from March, 2002 on.
 There is a print bibliography, Isis Cumulative Bibliography, 1966-1985 in Main, Z 7405 .H6 I28, and Main, oversize, 2 supplements, and 1990 edition.